-13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into
+Zero Waste Toothpaste Brands: 13 Plastic-Free Products To Sink Your Teeth Into

-Sustainable toothpaste brands however are taking a huge bite out of this plastic waste.
+That’s why–even if it sounds cheesy—we can’t way to say “Cheese!” with the sustainable toothpaste brands taking a huge bite out of this plastic waste.

 Everything we recommend to you on Sustainable Jungle is independently researched and we ask all brands to confirm their claims.
 To avoid waste, we test products on an as needed basis.
 This post contains affiliate links.
 If you buy something through our links, we may earn a small commission.
 Learn more about why we do this here.

-Nibble to the end of the article if you want to know how we created this list and why we decided to break it up between plastic free fluoride toothpaste and non-fluoride toothpaste
+Nibble to the end of the article if you want to know how we created this list (or watch our video below) and why we decided to break it up between plastic-free fluoride toothpaste and fluoride-free toothpaste.

 Zero Waste Toothpaste Without Fluoride